 All the way back in 2016, we predicted hyperconvergence vendors would consolidate.
 This prediction came true, to an extent even beyond what we thought.
 In 2017, the secondary storage market looks curiously similar to that 2016 hyperconvergence space.
 There are fully half a dozen legitimate players right now, and market growth rates remain strong – not surprising, given that customers face no shortage of problems.

 For 2018, we’re predicting some major consolidation in this secondary storage space.
 And, unlike the hyperconvergence space, where a lot of the consolidation was with weaker companies that resulted in some sad outcomes, in this case we’re going to see some interesting premiums in the acquisitions.
 In fact, we wouldn’t be surprised if one of the larger vendors in the space takes an acquisition offer.
-Can you imagine what would happen if, for example, one of the Actifio/Rubrik/Cohesity cohort was acquired?
+Can you imagine what would happen if, for example, Actifio, Cohesity or another leading backup & recovery software was acquired?
 The backup business would be fundamentally changed.

 Software-only backup becomes less interesting

 One of the repercussions of the successful secondary storage market is that traditional backup software, no matter how cool the vendor, will become a more challenging business.
 Don’t get us wrong; there is a lot of good technology coming from software-only vendors.
-Now, however, they’re being forced to compete with integrated solutions like the aforementioned Cohesity, Rubrik, Actifio and even bigger companies that may be looking to make acquisitions in the space.
+Now, however, they’re being forced to compete with integrated solutions like the aforementioned Cohesity, Actifio, other backup & recovery software provider and even bigger companies that may be looking to make acquisitions in the space.

 With the status quo of backup being an integrated system, the only lever left for a software company is lock-in, and that only goes so far.
 After all, it’s tough to compete with integrated solutions when you’re asking customers to buy your product and piece it together with the other technology they’re using.